hgaiser/nvfbc-rs/nvfbc/README.md

 ## Supported GPUs
 As this uses a proprietary NVIDIA API, the supported devices are limited to NVIDIA GPUs.
 Additionally, the NVFBC API is only officially supported on GRID, Tesla, or Quadro X2000+ GPUs.
-Unofficial support is possible by applying a [patch](https://github.com/illnyang/nvlax/) to the NVFBC library.
+Unofficial support is provided for other GPUs.

 ## Supported capture types
 Currently only CUDA and system (RAM) capture types are supported.